 - Strain into a champange flute and top with ice-chilled champagne.
 Garnish with a lemon twist.

 Note: The French 75 is well named.
 It is tastes very good and is most refreshing; however, it is a deceptively powerful cocktail.
 Imbibe with care.
 Use a good gin like Bombay Saphire.
 For our recipe, we used Austin, Texas-produced Waterloo Gin, brushing aside the fact that the term "Waterloo" is not something that the French would accept with a Gallic shrug.

-Total time: 8 Min
+Ready in: 8 Min